turbot/steampipe-plugin-snowflake/docs/tables/snowflake_user_grant.md

 # Table: snowflake_user_grant

-List all privileges and roles granted to a User.
+List all roles granted to a User.

 **Note** This table requires an '=' qualifier for `username` columns